 "The main purpose at the heart of the Centennial was to celebrate Cameron's rich past while looking ahead to lay a firm foundation for the future," Ross said.

-Ross then summarized the university's goals for the future, which include becoming the University of Choice by providing students a top quality education; offering the College Experience of Choice by fostering a traditional collegiate atmosphere; becoming Location of Choice for community and regional events; and gaining recognition as the Partner of Choice by expanding existing and developing new community and area partnerships that will contribute to the growth and prosperity of southwest Oklahoma.
+Ross then summarized the university's goals for the future, which include becoming Southwest Oklahoma’s top university by providing students a top quality education; offering the College Experience of Choice by fostering a traditional collegiate atmosphere; becoming Location of Choice for community and regional events; and gaining recognition as the Partner of Choice by expanding existing and developing new community and area partnerships that will contribute to the growth and prosperity of southwest Oklahoma.

 Following a recap of the Centennial Celebration activities that took place during the past academic year, Ross brought former, current and future CU students to the podium.
 "The stories of faculty and staff, alumni and students are at the heart of Cameron's mission of changing lives through education," Ross said.
 "These stories will shape the direction of Cameron University's second century."